Programme Specific Information

 Subsistence covers accommodation (if necessary) and meals associated with travel.
 All cost must be based on actual receipted expenditure.
 Alcohol and tobacco are not allowable subsistence items.
 Per diem payments for subsistence are not permitted.

-Items of equipment valued at £250 or more (or equivalent in local currency) must be itemised separately; however grouping of the same type of equipment is permitted.
+- Items of equipment valued at £10,000 or more (or equivalent in local currency)

 NIHR considers any equipment and/or supplies purchased in part or fully from ODA funds as programme assets if they have a useful life of more than one year; and either